-The abovementioned land swap did not eventuate and in May 2021, the Town lodged a subdivision application with the Western Australian Planning Commission (WAPC) to amalgamate the adjacent Residential zoned strip into 122 (Lot 110) Hamilton Street so as to create a 1,843m2 Residential zoned lot.
+In May 2021, the Town lodged a subdivision application with the Western Australian Planning Commission (WAPC) to amalgamate the adjacent Residential zoned strip into 122 (Lot 110) Hamilton Street so as to create a 1,843m2 Residential zoned lot.
 A copy of the subdivision plan is attached.

-The Town has provided a response to the WAPC recommending conditional approval of the subdivision, and is expecting the application to be approved in the near future.
+The Town has provided a response to the WAPC recommending that it conditionally approve the application, and is expecting an approval to be issued in the near future.